eclipse-tractusx/puris/docs/user/User_Guide.md

 2. Selects the date of departure
 3. Selects the arrival type
 4. Selects the date of arrival
-5. Selects the Partner for the delivery
+5. Selects the partner for the delivery
-6. Chooses the Origin or Destination site (depending on the user's role)
+6. Chooses the origin or destination site (depending on the user's role)
 7. Enters the quantity
 8. Selects the unit of measurement
 9. (Optional) Enters the tracking number
-10. Selects the Incoterm for the delivery
+10. Selects the incoterms for the delivery
-11. (Optional) Fills the Order Position Reference
+11. (Optional) Fills the order position reference
 12. Clicks the "save" button

-A notification in the top right of the user's screen will inform them if saving was successful.
+A notification in the top right of the user's screen will inform them, if saving was successful.
 Afterwards the user will see the newly added delivery reflected in their site data overview.

 _**Note:** When entering a new delivery the user should make sure that:_